-Diamond Lake has gotten more attention in recent years for its invasive tui chub problem, including the 2006 chemical treatment that eradicated the invasive baitfish.
-But since then one of the crown jewels among family trout lakes has come glittering back to life in a hurry.
 Diamond Lake’s famous insect populations have rebounded after being grazed down by the chubs, and fingerling trout stocked in the lake once again pack on an inch or more a month during the season.

 Rainbows survive the winters well and trout up to 12 pounds are once again being caught in this large and beautiful lake high in the Cascade Mountains in the upper North Umpqua River drainage east of Roseburg.

 If you’re driving in, give yourself an hour and a half from Klamath Falls, close to two hours from Bend, two and a half hours from Eugene and at least four hours from the Portland area.
+It's close to Crater Lake National Park.

 By the Book – Diamond Lake Angling Regulations